John-Brandon/Beach_Poo_Bot/README.md

 If a new sample has been posted, the bot tweets the updated data (i.e. *E. coli* counts per 100ml).
 The bot does not tweet if no new samples have been posted since the previous download.

 The main code for the bot is written in `R`.
+See the code files `./R/ScrapePoo.R' (processing data) and `./R/TweetShit.R` (interface with Twitter API).

 The program can be scripted in Bash by executing `./R/rShellScript.sh` (to replicate this, you'll likely need to edit the \*.sh file to include your Rscript path, etc.).

 Currently, the bot is automated using a \*.plist file running on Mac OS.
 The \*.plist file is written in XML.
 The freely available Mac OS LaunchControl GUI application can be used to write the automated run times in XML to the \*.plist.
 A global Launch Agent is run on my Mac OS via /Library/LaunchAgents/com.rTask.plist.
 The XML for that file is shown below: